Technologicat/unpythonic/doc/features.md

    - Then, try for a partial match that passes the type check. **If any such match is found**, keep currying.
    - If none of the above match, it implies that no matter which multimethod we pick, at least one parameter will get a binding that fails the type check.
 Raise `TypeError`.

-If interested in the gritty details, see [the source code](../unpythonic/fun.py) of `unpythonic.fun.curry`.
-It calls some functions from `unpythonic.dispatch` for its `@generic` support, but otherwise it is pretty much self-contained.
+If interested in the gritty details, see [the source code](../unpythonic/fun.py) of `unpythonic.curry`, in the module `unpythonic.fun`.
+It calls some functions from the module `unpythonic.dispatch` for its `@generic` support, but otherwise it is pretty much self-contained.

 Getting back to the simple case, in the above example: